 Read our full article ‘What is the difference between kickboxing and Muay Thai rules’ here.

-Majority of the kickboxing styles are fought in a boxing ring with the same set-up structure, so it is easy to see how it can cause the confusion.
-However, each style of kickboxing do have their own specific equipment which is used that also helps easily distinguish which style of kickboxing it is.
+Also, each style of kickboxing do have their own specific equipment which is used that also helps easily distinguish which style of kickboxing it is.
 You can see the full list of the variety of kickboxing equipment types here.

 It is not just Muay Thai and full contact kickboxing that fall under the kickboxing umbrella, their is also many other styles too.